 How Long Does A Perm Last?

 When getting a perm, you should be ready to spend at least a few hours in the salon.
-Your hair care professional can either use rods to wrap your hair before putting perm lotion on to set the curl.
+Your hair care professional can use rods to wrap your hair before putting perm lotion on to set the curl.
 After letting the lotion sit, stylists rinse it out, dry hair as much as possible, and use a neutralizer to stop the perming process.

 Instead of using rods to curl your locks, stylists might use different materials such as fabric or ceramic rollers.

-After you get a perm, how long it lasts depends mainly on how long your hair is and how well you take care of it.
+After you get a perm, how long it lasts depends on how long your hair is and how well you take care of it.
 Typically, for short hair, a perm can last at least three to four months.
 For longer hair, it can last from six months to eight months.

 However, if you abandon your perm, it may break down into a mess.
 The curls/waves will generally get looser with time, especially if you have naturally straight hair.
 So, keeping the strength of your perm is required.